seanbreckenridge/rifleman/README.md

 By default, it uses the `format.conf` file in the `${XDG_CONFIG_HOME:-${HOME}/.config}/rifleman` directory. `-a` is a shorthand; specifying `-a lint` looks for a file in the configuration directory called `lint.conf`

-When this is first run, it will try to install the configuration files into the corresponding directories.
+When this is first run, it will try to download the configuration files into the corresponding directories.

 # Tests